dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 Download the latest universal binary from our [macOS downloads](../downloads/macos.md) page, then simply drag the DOSBox Staging icon into your Applications folder.
-Both Intel and M1 Macs are supported.
+Both Intel and Apple silicon are supported.

 Don't delete the `.dmg` installer disk image just yet---we'll need it later.